VMaia77/tree-models-lab/README.md

 It's important to note that this project is primarily intended for educational and experimental purposes, and is not optimized for real-life applications.
 As such, the following limitations should be taken into consideration:

-- The use of a recursive implementation of Gradient Boosting in Python can cause errors when dealing with large datasets due to the recursion limit.
+- The use of a recursive implementation of decision trees in Python can cause errors when dealing with large datasets due to the recursion limit.
 Users may need to adjust the maximum recursion depth.

 - The decision tree implementation used in this project does not include stopping parameters to help mitigate overfitting such as minimum samples per leaf and maximum number of features per split.